 With Frank-Starling, you did well.
 There are still some other topics that are associated with it.
 When you look at Frank-Starling, that has to do with a stretch of the heart.
 It’s not volume.
 It’s more about stretch, but everybody says volume.
 When I was in ICU, CVP was all about volume.
 It wasn’t until I got to anesthesia school that I realized CVP was pressure.
 It had nothing to do with volume in the heart.
 It has to do with pressure on the right atrium.
 You could be fluid volume-depleted and have a high CVP if you’ve got high intrathoracic pressure because it’s measuring.

 I can get started on that for days.
 I love education, but I want to make sure that you know as much as you can.
 Think about topics that are key to you.
 Think about those like Frank-Starling and learn it in detail.
-You did a good job understanding arterial lines, understanding the details, understand probably if you’re talking about post-surgical cases.
-You’re going to look at those and understand Swans if you are using those on a consistent basis.
+You did a good job understanding arterial lines, understanding the details.
+Understand if you’re talking about post-surgical cases, you’re going to look at those and understand Swans if you are using those on a consistent basis.

 Make sure you know what topics that the big ops are going to ask on, and get those pretty much down pat.
 The other thing is you did not answer my question when I first asked it.
 I said, “What kind of patients do you take care of?”
 The first thing you said was, “In the units, here’s what we do.”
 I didn’t ask the unit.
 Answer their question.

 I didn’t even realize I said that.